Pat Floyd

-Hugh Pat Floyd (1910-1988) was an English boxer who competed for England.
+Hugh Pat Floyd (1910–1988) was an English boxer who competed for England.

 Boxing career

-Floyd won a gold medal in the heavyweight division at the 1934 British Empire Games in London.
+Floyd boxed out of the Battersea BC He represented England at the 1934 British Empire Games in London, where he competed in the heavyweight division, winning a gold medal.

 Floyd was the Amateur Boxing Association four times heavyweight champion in 1929, 1934, 1935 and 1946.
 He defeated James Howell of the United States in the New York Golden Gloves tournament during 1935.
 On 8 December 1935 in the Oslo Colosseum; he fought Erling Nilsen in England's first match against Norway.
 He represented England in the 1934 European Championships in Budapest.

 Personal life

 He was a printer by trade and lived at 45 Kerby Street, Battersea in 1935.